krishnanlab/txt2onto2.0/README.md

 -out ../data
 ```
 Before training the model, we need to prepare an input, which requires the following files as input:
 - `-gs`  is a CSV file for the gold standard, which specifies the ground truth label for the correspondence between an instance and a term.
 In this file, each column is an ontology, and each row is an instance.
 Each cell corresponds to the category of the instance, either positive (1), negative (-1), or unknown (0).
-Please check `../data/disease_labels.csv.gz` for detail.
+Please check `../data/disease_labels.csv.gz` for details.
 Here is a snapshot of the gold standard file:

 |      | MONDO:0000001 | MONDO:0000004 | MONDO:0000005 |
 |-----------|--------------:|--------------:|--------------:|